Pratcode/hnclient/readme.md

 # A hacker-News client using Algolia Search's API for Hacker News

-Utilises API which built on top of Algolia Search's API for Hacker News, HN Search(Algolia Search's API) provides real-time full-text search for the HackerNews community site, it's search backend is implemented using Algolia instant search engine.
+Utilizes API which built on top of Algolia Search's API for Hacker News, HN Search(Algolia Search's API) provides real-time full-text search for the Hacker News community site, its search backend is implemented using Algolia instant search engine.

-## Explaination
+## Explanation

-The client has visually clear containerized posts, usefull when we want to remain updated about latest news, eventho hacker news is not a proper news site, but still its better platform to remain updated about tech updates,
+The client has visually clear containerized posts, useful when we want to remain updated about latest news, even tho hacker news is not a proper news site, but still it's better platform to remain updated about tech updates.

 ### Redis

-It utilises redis cache so it won't burden server for normal actions, and increase response time, redis cache expires in around 1 minutes, till newer posts gets updated, cache applies when getting latest posts.
+It utilizes Redis cache, so it won't burden the server for normal actions, and increase response time, Redis cache expires in around 1 minutes, till newer posts get updated, cache applies when getting latest posts.

-### Containerisation
+### Containerization

-The applications are containerised in indivisual docker conatainers, for django and nginx(dockerfile), and offical redis image, handled together by docker compose.
-    Where nginx is connected to frontend network (docker networking), while django and redis are connected to backend network, nginx is serving simple reverse proxy, django server serves it on port 8000.
+The applications are containerized in individual docker containers, for Django and Nginx (Dockerfile), and official Redis image, handled together by docker compose, where nginx is connected to frontend network (docker networking), while Django and Redis are connected to backend network, nginx is serving simple reverse proxy, Django server serves it on port "8000".

 ### Key points

-1. Can view posts in bit visual UI.
+1. Can view posts in a bit of visual UI.
 2. Mostly focused on latest posts, to remain updated.
-3. Redis cache is utilised to cache posts for certain time interval
+3. Redis cache is utilized to cache posts for certain time interval,
-- approximatly till new posts get updated.
+- Approximately till new posts get updated.
 - It reduces number of server requests.
 - Makes response time faster.
 4. Utilized nginx as simple reverse proxy server to hide direct access.
-5. Containerition of django, nginx and redis to handle complex dependencies.
+5. Containerization of Django, nginx and Redis to handle complex dependencies.

-## Explainatory diagram
+## Explanatory diagram

 ![Diagram.svg](./Diagram.svg)